Martha Plimpton: 1990–2008: Mature roles and Broadway debut

-2000s

-In 2001, she starred in The Sleepy Time Gal.
+In 2001, Plimpton starred in The Sleepy Time Gal.
 In 2002, she appeared in the documentary Searching for Debra Winger and was nominated for a Primetime Emmy Award for her guest appearance on the television drama Law & Order: Special Victims Unit.
 Plimpton was the voice of Miss Crumbles in the 2004 animated film Hair High by Bill Plympton.
 In 2004, she guest-starred in an episode of 7th Heaven.
-She wrote the episode of the show entitled "Red Socks", which aired in 2005.
+Plimpton wrote the episode of the show entitled "Red Socks", which aired in 2005.
 She had a recurring role in the NBC show Surface (2005–06).
-From October 2006 to May 2007, she was in the stage play The Coast of Utopia, a trilogy of plays by Tom Stoppard at Lincoln Center.
-She won a Drama Desk Award and was nominated for a Tony award, Featured Actress in a Play.
+From October 2006 to May 2007, Plimpton was in the stage play The Coast of Utopia, a trilogy of plays by Tom Stoppard at Lincoln Center.
+She won a Drama Desk Award and was nominated for a Tony Award for Featured Actress in a Play.
 From August to September 2007, Plimpton appeared in A Midsummer Night's Dream in the Public Theater Shakespeare in the Park production as "Helena".

-She co-founded a production company, Everything is Horrible, which has produced short films for the Internet.
-Plimpton received her second nomination for a Tony Award in 2008, Best Performance by a Featured Actress In a Play, for her work in Top Girls at the Biltmore Theater.
-In November 2008, she earned a positive review from Ben Brantley in The New York Times for her role as Gladys Bumps in the Roundabout Theatre Company production of Pal Joey on Broadway. "...the ever-daring Ms. Plimpton exudes a been-there, frowzy sensuality that summons a host of hard-bitten dames from 1930s movie melodramas.
+Plimpton co-founded a production company, Everything is Horrible, which has produced short films for the Internet.
+She received her second nomination for a Tony Award in 2008, Best Performance by a Featured Actress In a Play, for her work in Top Girls at the Biltmore Theater.
+In November 2008, Plimpton earned a positive review from Ben Brantley in The New York Times for her role as Gladys Bumps in the Roundabout Theatre Company production of Pal Joey on Broadway: "...the ever-daring Ms. Plimpton exudes a been-there, frowzy sensuality that summons a host of hard-bitten dames from 1930s movie melodramas.
 Leading the nightclub act 'That Terrific Rainbow,' she has the period style down pat and a more than passable voice."
-She received her third consecutive Tony nomination, for Best Featured Actress in a Musical.
-Plimpton appeared in the 2008 Entertainment Weekly photo issue spread as one of "The Hardest Working Actors In Showbiz".
+Plimpton received her third consecutive Tony nomination, for Best Featured Actress in a Musical.
+She appeared in the 2008 Entertainment Weekly photo issue spread as one of "The Hardest Working Actors In Showbiz".
 Plimpton said in the write-up, "I went to jury duty the other day, and somebody said, 'You always play drug addicts!'
 I've played a few on TV, and I imagine because the shows get replayed, it seems like more.
 But yeah, people tend to see me as this pregnant teenage heroin addict."
+In 2008, Plimpton performed a duet with singer Lucy Wainwright Roche on Roche's EP 8 More, singing the Bruce Springsteen song "Hungry Heart".
+The two had performed the song in 2008 at Joe's Pub and later in 2008 at the Zipper Factory.
+In 2009, Plimpton was profiled by The New York Times for their "A Night Out With..." series, in which Plimpton hosted an evening of poker at The Players.